Friends of the Ashland Public Library Bylaws

 ARTICLE IX AMENDMENTS

-Revised in committee, January 18, 2018
+Revised January 18, 2022

 These Policies augment the Bylaws of Friends of the Ashland Public Library, Inc. (“Organization”) to provide further explanation of particular functions referenced in that document.
 For detailed instructions, members should refer to individual procedures documents.